rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-14-a-song-like-summer.md

 So far we've learned many new things about Git, ReactJS, React boilerplates, Redux-saga, Testing react components, API documentations, Swagger and etc. And the best thing is, we've already been able to apply most of these concepts successfully.

 We used Trello as a project management tool to manage our tasks while Git as a version control system.
-They made our work more organized.
-And so far we've developed three components called SearchView, TreeView and DetailView for our file browser and have got **two** of them **merged** already with the FileBrowser container! 😇🎉
+And we must mention our cool daily logs 😎.
+There are 55 *[daily logs](https://teams.railsgirlssummerofcode.org/?kind=&team_id=413)* already! 📝✅ They made our work more organized.
+And so far we've developed three react components called SearchView, TreeView and DetailView for our file browser and have got **two** of them **merged** already with the FileBrowser container! 😇🎉

 So this is how our project work looks like, at the moment.